Hardunx/TCF/README.md

-**The TLF uses NumPy.
-You will need of Numpy to TLF works.
-The TLF can work with Scikit-Learn too.**
+**The TCF uses NumPy.
+You will need of Numpy to TCF works.
+The TCF can work with Scikit-Learn too.**
-**The TLF cannot be trained, and it doesn't need to be.**
+**The TCF cannot be trained, and it doesn't need to be.**